Xirider/finetune-gpt2xl/README.md

 ## Generate text with a GPT-NEO 2.7 Billion Parameters model

 I provided a script, that allows you to interactively prompt your GPT-NEO model.
-If you just want to sample from the pretrained model without finetuning yourself replace "finetuned" with "EleutherAI/gpt-neo-2.7B".
+If you just want to sample from the pretrained model without finetuning it yourself, replace "finetuned" with "EleutherAI/gpt-neo-2.7B".
 Start it with this:

 ```markdown
 python run_generate_neo.py finetuned